 \paragraph{World Models.} Loosely, a world model is an internal predictive model of how the world works, with varying interpretations across cognitive science \citep{craik1967nature,johnson1983mental}, neuroscience \citep{miall1996forward, friston2010free}, control theory \citep{francis1976internal,conant1970every} and reinforcement learning \citep{sutton1991dyna,schmidhuber1990making,ha2018world}.
 Whether transformer language models implicitly learn world models remains a debate; some studies report emergent world understanding \citep{patel2022mapping,li2023emergent,gurnee2024language}, while others find incoherent world structure \citep{vafa2024evaluating,vafa2025has}.
-However, successful approaches in learning world models such as \emph{MuZero} \citep{schrittwieser2020mastering} for achieving superhuman performance in video and board games, \emph{Dreamer} \citep{hafner2019dreamerv1,hafner2021dreamerv2,hafner2025dreamerv3} for general model-based RL, and \emph{Genie} \citep{bruce2024geniev1} for interactive video generation share a common principle: they explicitly learn a latent dynamics model that takes a latent state (an encoding of past observations), an action, and predicts the next latent state.
-Yet, learning these latent dynamics for autoregressive language modeling in transformers remains underexplored.
-Our method, NextLat, addresses this gap by introducing a self-prediction objective that explicitly learns a latent dynamics model which governs how the transformer's latent states evolve given new tokens (i.e., ``actions''), thereby enabling the transformer to learn compact latent abstractions of the world with consistent dynamics.
+However, successful world modeling approaches such as \emph{MuZero} \citep{schrittwieser2020mastering} for achieving superhuman performance in video and board games, \emph{Dreamer} \citep{hafner2019dreamerv1,hafner2021dreamerv2,hafner2025dreamerv3} for model-based RL, and \emph{Genie} \citep{bruce2024geniev1} for interactive video generation share a common principle: they learn a latent dynamics model that takes a latent state (an encoding of past observations), an action, and predicts the next latent state.
+Yet, learning such latent dynamics for transformer-based language modeling remains underexplored.
+NextLat addresses this gap by explicitly learning a latent dynamics model that governs how the transformer's latent states evolve given new tokens (i.e., ``actions''), enabling the transformer to learn compact latent abstractions of the world with consistent dynamics.